Joseph H. Harper: "Nuts!"

 The Germans were confused by the use of American slang.
-Ernie Premetz recalls him saying Harper and Premetz discussed how else to convey the message: "You can tell them to take a flying shit," Harper said to Premetz.
+Ernie Premetz recalled that he and Harper discussed how else to convey the message: "You can tell them to take a flying shit," Harper said to Premetz.

 Premetz, knowing he had to convey the intent of the message, translated this as "Du kannst zum Teufel gehen." ("You can go to the Devil.")

 Post-war career

 Harper remained in the army, reaching the rank of major general and serving as commandant of the United States Army Infantry School.